What is the TEK 2.0 GPS Tracking System?

 As we said before, this is a professional tracker with excellent, robust features geared towards hunters.
 If you are looking for a tracker with a fancy-looking phone app showing sleep patterns and reaching daily step goals around your home, this is not it.
 However, if you need GPS tracking regardless of phone coverage, especially if you want to track multiple dogs with different profiles, it is a great option!

-The issues we ran into were around the accuracy of the summary data.
-Still, it always showed Mia's momentary location and distance correctly, even when she was away from me in dense woods regardless of the weather.
+The issues we ran into with the original version were around the accuracy of the summary data.
+Still, it always showed Mia’s momentary location and distance correctly, even when she was away in dense woods regardless of the weather.
 In addition, the collar and the GPS unit on the collar are still in good shape even though Mia pushed through bushes while wearing it weekly.

 Altogether this is a very robust hardware and software and delivers the functionality it promises - just be sure to go through the manual first to ensure it fulfills your expectations.
 It is a well-made and designed tracking system that will not fail you.